bagaskhoshi/SQL-cheatsheet/README.md

 AND > OR
-AND always comes first than OR if you want to use AND and OR in the same script you must use parentheses SELECT * FROM table_name  WHERE condition_1 = 'value_1' AND (condition_2 = 'value2' OR conditon_2 = 'value3');
+AND always comes first than OR if you want to use AND and OR in the same script you must use parentheses so the syntax should be:
+SELECT * FROM table_name  WHERE condition_1 = 'value_1' AND (condition_2 = 'value2' OR conditon_2 = 'value3');
 ```